jaimej929/Stock_Market_Calculation/README.md

 # Stock_Market_Calculation

-This is a code that helps add the stock volume as well as look at the change in the opening and  closing of each year.
+This is a code that helps add the stock volume as well as look at the change from the opening to the closing of each year.